rust-gamedev/rust-gamedev.github.io/content/news/042/index.md

 [Reddit][de-reddit]) by [@Indy2222] is a 3D real-time strategy game made with [Bevy].

-This month the game had two new first time contributors, [@0HyperCube] and [@Polostor] (Péťa Tománek).
+This month the game had two new first-time contributors, [@0HyperCube] and [@Polostor] (Péťa Tománek).

 The most notable updates are:

 - several multiplayer related screens were added to the menu: sign-in / sign-up, game listing, and game creation,
 - building draft is now semi-transparent and colored green or red based on obstacles,
 - double clicking on a unit or building leads to the selection of all visible